 “We know how powerful scent can be in memory and memory formation.
 So, in a hotel, it makes sense to use some kind of signature scent as a unique sensory experience, which will reinforce memories and, when you visit, access those memories you formed there.”

-Can you tell us about the differences of using scent in hospitality as opposed to retail?
+What are the differences between using scent in hospitality vs retail?

 “There’s a big difference.
 A retail experience is more transactional, with greater opportunities to make impressions that link to memory and emotion.
 Most people travel to hotels with less frequency, so the opportunity to get a lasting experience that engages the emotions is shorter.
 That said, there is an expectation that a hotel will be a window of theatre.
 You walk into the lobby and there’s a complete sensory experience that they have control over.”

 Do hotels do scenting well, in your opinion?

 “Sometimes.
 Using scent effectively is a mix of science and art.
 For example, a hotel may want smells to go with its Christmas celebrations.
 But to maximize any effect, the aroma needs to be congruent with the experience.
 So if you link Christmas music with the scent of lavender, it’s incongruent and confuses the brain.
 It’s about a good fit.”

 There are many different kinds of hotels.
 How should they use scent to express their different experiences and values?